FC-Datalog as a Framework for Efficient String Querying: Efficient FC-Datalog

+We now give an explicit construction from a $2$DFA($k$) to a deterministic linear $\fcdatalog$ program.
+In fact, we can use the same construction as in the proof of Lemma~\ref{lem:all-nlogspace}.

-\begin{corollary} Every $\logspace$ language can be expressed as a deterministic linear $\fcdatalog$ program. \end{corollary} \begin{proof} Similarly to every language in $\nlogspace$ being accepted by a 2NFA(k), every $\logspace$ language is accepted by a 2DFA(k) \cite{King1988}.
-We use the same construction as in Lemma \ref{lem:all-nlogspace}.
-As we construct a rule for each transition then each rule is locally deterministic; each rule maps one input to one output.
-Furthermore, as we are constructing the program from a 2DFA(k), which is by definition deterministic, then there will be no input accepted by more than one of these rules, and so the program is globally deterministic. \end{proof}
+\begin{lem} Every $\logspace$ language can be expressed as a deterministic linear $\fcdatalog$ program. \end{lem} \begin{proof} Let $M$ be a $2$DFA($k$), and, as every $2$DFA($k$) is also a $2$NFA($k$), let $P$ be the linear $\fcdatalog$ program that simulates $M$, as defined using the construction in the proof of Lemma \ref{lem:all-nlogspace}.
+As we construct one rule for each transition, then each rule of $P$ is locally deterministic; each rule of $P$ maps one input to one output.
+Furthermore, as $M$ is a $2$DFA($k$), which is by definition deterministic, then $P$ is globally deterministic; there will be no input accepted by more than one of these rules. \end{proof}